 Choosing the right system

 One of the most important elements of your inbound marketing strategy is using the right system.
-We prefer SharpSpring and it’s the best fit for the majority of our clients.
+We prefer InfusionSoft and it's the best fit for the majority of our clients.
 It lays the foundations for customer relationship management and sales funnel creation.